 Try a combination of these 8 ways to foster the relaxation response and reduce anxiety.8 ways to foster the relaxation response and reduce anxiety Click To Tweet

 Don’t forget, it’s only been trying to keep you safe.
 When you remember this, and accept it, you might notice your anxiety beginning to dissolve.

-- Notice Your Feelings
+2. Notice Your Feelings

 But one of the best ways of regulating anxiety is to become aware – perhaps in a slightly detached way – of all the feelings you notice in your body.
 These can range from the purely physical (I have an itch on my back) to the more emotional (such as feelings around the heart and gut).

 Another very helpful thing when you’re anxious can be to focus your attention on your feet and legs, really trying to notice all the sensations, from the tiniest to the broadest.